 I continued to bubble with content and pages and didn’t worry about its organization.

 As my ideas expanded I mapped them out so they wouldn’t get lost.
-I condensed all my note-taking documents into one page with the vision that I’d use my newly created map as my guide.
+I condensed all my note-taking documents into one page.
+Along with the vision that I’d use my newly created map as my guide.
 Sitting to write one morning at my coffee shop, I stared blankly at my screen.
 Paralyzed.
 Incapable of putting anything on the page.

 I stopped, packed up and drove home.
 I went back to my communication medium of choice – my voice.
-I shut my eyes, spoke and allowed my ideas to channel through me.
+Moreover, I shut my eyes, spoke and allowed my ideas to channel through me.
 I sent the recordings out for transcription and reworked the content.
 This process was much more fun for me as I often speak with greater fluidity than I write.

 I just had to let go of the judgment I was placing on myself for not being a “normal writer.”